Shivam0712/MTA_Maintenance_Impact/README.md

 ### Modelling the Data
 The ridership of a subway system can be considered as function of trend and periodicity, regular features, and maintenance features.

 $$Ridership = f(Trend,Periodicity) + f(Regular Features) + f(Maintenance Features)$$

 By standardizing the ridership data with moving mean and standard deviation we have already removed trend and periodicity.
-Thus, Standardized z-score = f(Regular Features) + f(Maintenance Features) Now, a possible method to calculate impact of maintenance is to learn the normal behavior of ridership through regular day data points and use its prediction for maintenance days as counterfact.
-But as we do not know all the features which affect the normal behavior of subway ridership, this will be difficult for us to perform.
-Another method can be to pick a mixed sample of regular and maintenance days, and then using the maintenance feature attempt to explain maximum variation in the standardized z-score without overfitting.
+Thus,

+$$Standardized z-score = f(Regular Features) + f(Maintenance Features)

 For a regular day data point, the impact of maintenance features will be 0.
-Thus, Standardized z-score = f(Regular Features)
 This is shown in the figure 5 by the distribution  colored in blue.
-This distribution has mean ~0 and shape almost similar to random distribution.
-As we know, the residual of  a ML model is randomly distributed, if we subtract the modelled variation using maintenance features from standardized z-score, we will get a random distribution which will be similar to the distribution of  z-score on regular days.
-Thus, we can use this modelled variation as the impact of maintenance on subway ridership.
+This distribution has mean ~0 and shape almost similar to normal distribution.

+Thus our modelling objective is to model the maximum possible variation in the z-score using only maintenance features without overfitting.
+This modelled variation can be used as the impact of maintenance on subway ridership.
-This can also be understood using figure 5 and table 1, as the distribution is almost normal with mean 0 on regular days(blue distribution) which is pulled down to negative on maintenance days.
-Using the maintenance feature we are trying to model this effect by which the scores are pulled down and use it as impact of maintenance on ridership.

 ## Results